 Once everything is set, click the Next button

-The list of the objects that will be created is shown.
+The list of the objects that will be created is shown in the Build objects step.
 By default, all objects are checked, but if some objects are not needed, uncheck them and they won’t be included in the building process:

-Once the Next button is clicked, the list of actions that will be executed is shown in the Action summaries under the Preview step:
+Once the Next button is clicked, the list of actions that will be executed is shown in the Summaries tab, under the Preview step:

-Switch to the Dependencies tab and include any dependent objects to ensure the error free build process:
+Switch to the Dependencies tab and any dependent objects will be automatically added to ensure the error free build process:

-In the last step choose whether to save a copy of generated script locally or not:
+In the last step choose whether to save a copy of a build script locally or not:

-Before the Build button is clicked, click the Save button in the bottom-left corner, to create a project file that can be used later for automating the build process
+Before the Finish button is clicked, click the Save button from the Home tab, to create a project file that can be used later for automating the build process:

 Once the build process is finished, the Results window will be shown: